Isaac Fotu: National team career

 Fotu, at the age of just 17 years, became the youngest player to represent the Tall Blacks when he made his international debut in August 2011 at the Stanković Cup in Guangzhou, China where he helped them win the tournament.
 The following month, he helped New Zealand win the inaugural FIBA 3x3 World Youth Championship in Italy.

 Fotu competed for the Tall Blacks at the 2014 FIBA Basketball World Cup in Spain where he averaged 9.5 points and 4.5 rebounds in six games.

 After helping lead the Tall Blacks to the 2015 Stanković Cup title, Fotu played in the two-game FIBA Oceania Championship series against Australia in mid-August.
 New Zealand were defeated 2–0 as Fotu recorded a total of 18 points and 18 rebounds over the two games.

-Personal
+Personal life

 Fotu is the son of Manu and Jenny Fotu, both of whom reside in Torbay, Auckland.
 His father played professional rugby in England.
 He also has two younger brothers and two younger sisters.
+His sister Ella and brother Dan have represented the Tall Ferns and Tall Blacks respectively.

+Fotu holds dual New Zealand-British nationality.